 Below Grade Basement

-Therefore, a Below-grade basement means the basement part is just beneath the ground level.
-It is critical to pay attention to details by ensuring the basement depth, staircase, number of basement levels, and cellar/ basement are suitably fixed.
+Thus, a below-grade basement is just below ground level.
+Pay attention to specifics by fixing the basement depth, staircase, number of basement floors, and cellar/basement.

 Lack Of Insulation In Basement Walls